YifanShenSZ/Columbus7-Extension/README.md

 'maxbl' too small: increase maxbl in cisrtin, usually up to 200000

 ### Geometry optimization
-gdiis.x takes initial hessian from:
+gdiis.x takes initial Hessian from:
 1. WORK/hessianinv, for bfgs
 2. hessian, for bfgs and sadd
 3. intcfl, for bfgs and sadd and coni

+Only bfgs updates Hessian by BFGS method, others keep using initial Hessian

 #### Minimum
 * NROOT also specifies which surface to optimize on.
 You can overwrite it with the transition moment input transmomin (i.e. set computing transition moment between m-th and m-th state to optimize on m-th surface)